skip to content

 Research Area

-I am a paleoceanographer, geochronologist, and climate scientist focused on the timing and mechanisms of abrupt climate change, primarily using marine sediments from polar regions, numerical techniques, and climate models.
+I am a paleoceanographer, geochronologist, and climate scientist focused on the timing and mechanisms of abrupt climate change, primarily using Earth observations, geological records, climate models, and computational methods.

-My research includes the use of geochemical and sedimentological parameters in marine records and ice cores, such as stable water isotopes, chemical components, and cosmogenic radionuclides.
-This data helps reconstructing climate and cryosphere-ocean interactions at high latitudes and determining the timing and rate of climate change in polar regions.
-We analyse marine sediment records from the North Atlantic, Arctic, and Antarctic Oceans, covering timescales from the last few hundred years to several glacial-interglacial cycles.
+My research is at the interface of geoscience, data science, and climate systems research.
+Data produced by my team and collaborators include geochemical and sedimentological parameters measured in marine records and ice cores, such as stable water isotopes, chemical components, and cosmogenic radionuclides.
+This data helps to reconstruct climate and cryosphere-ocean interactions at high latitudes and to determine the timing and rate of climate change in polar regions.
+We analyze marine sediment records from the North Atlantic, Arctic, and Antarctic Oceans, spanning timescales from the last few hundred years to several glacial-interglacial cycles.

-• Studying the spatial and temporal structure of AMOC during the Common Era using climate proxies.
+• Studying the spatial and temporal structure of deep-ocean circulation using observations, climate proxies, and computational techniques.

 • Reconstructing the carbon cycle of the last 50,000 years with paleoclimate data assimilation.

-• Developing machine learning tools for paleoclimate record chronologies.
+• Developing machine learning tools for paleoclimate chronologies.

 Project Interests

-I seek individuals with strong analytical and computing skills interested in addressing climate and paleoclimate issues.
+I seek individuals with strong computing skills interested in addressing climate issues.
+Possible projects include:

-• Extending the AMOC record: Using lab and computational methods to study AMOC's vertical structure and variability.
+• Extending the AMOC record: Using computational methods to study AMOC's vertical structure and variability.

 Keywords: